DEXAGA/react-grid-layout/README.md

 ## TODO List:

-- [ ] Finish migrating remaining components to Hooks
+- [x] Create a Storybook with the examples in it.
-- [ ] Migrate Flow to Typescript
+- [ ] Remove Flow to Typescript
-- [ ] Fix the rest of the examples.
+- [ ] Finish migrating remaining components/examples to Hooks
-- [ ] Create a Storybook with the examples in it.
+- [ ] Manually read typescript using old flow types as a reference (not a bit project)
-- [ ] Transition away from HOC width provider
+- [ ] Transition away from HOC Width/Height provider
-- [ ] Create new npm package.
+- [ ] Create new npm package for distribution.
-- [ ] Create a codesandbox for main showcase.
+- [ ] Create a codesandbox for main showcase and issue replication.
 - [ ] Redo basic tests.
 - [ ] Redo CI Workflows.